moshee/httplistd/README.md

 What is it?
 ---
 A simple and (imo) nice-looking HTTP server that lists and serves files and folders.
+Makes use of Go's `net/http` package.

 Install
 ---